sonersteiner/NumericalHUB/README.md

 # NumericalHUB
-Set of modern Fortran numerical subroutines for the boundary value problem and the initial value boundary problem.
+Set of modern Fortran numerical modules for the Cauchy problem, the boundary value problem, and the initial value boundary problem.